mvysny/mvysny.github.io/_posts/2023-2-9-microk8s-lets-encrypt.md

 This is where the Ingress configuration comes to play.
 Ingress is annotated with `cert-manager.io/cluster-issuer: lets-encrypt` which tells CertManager that we are going to issue a certificate for this site, and we'll use the `lets-encrypt` ClusterIssuer.
-Certbot will take a look at the `tls/secretName` configuration, and will run the ACME certificate signing for all hosts mentioned, and will store the certificate to given secret `microbot-ingress-tls`.
+Certbot will take a look at the `tls/secretName` name (say it's `microbot-ingress-tls`), and will run the ACME certificate signing for all hosts mentioned, and will store the certificate to given secret `microbot-ingress-tls`.

 The `rules/host` is also important: it then tells Ingress https engine which certificate for which host to use.
-If you omit this, Ingress will use a self-signed Kubernetes certificate which will be rejected by the browsers.
+If you omit this, Ingress will use a default certificate (by default self-signed Kubernetes certificate but can be changed, see below) which will be rejected by the browsers.

 ## Multiple Ingress configurations pointing towards the same DNS